insovs/insopti-PowerPlan/README.md

 | **USB Power Management** | Optimizes USB power management to reduce input delay |
 | **Sleep state settings** | Configures sleep states for maximum responsiveness |

+## Additional info

+> [!IMPORTANT]
+> This plan is designed for **desktop use plugged into mains power**.
+Using it on a laptop running on battery is not recommended as it maximizes power consumption at all times.

 ## Uninstall / Reset

 To revert to the default Windows power plan:

-1. Open **Control Panel** → **Power Options**
+1. Open **Control Panel** → **Power Options**.
-2. Select a native Windows plan (Balanced, High performance, etc.)
+2. Select a native Windows plan (Normal, Balanced, High performance, etc.).
-3. Delete the `insopti` plan from the list if you wish to remove it completely
+3. Delete the `insopti` plan from the list if you wish to remove it completely.

 > [!NOTE]
 > The script does not modify any permanent system files.
 Switching power plans is enough to revert everything.

-## Additional info

-> [!IMPORTANT]
-> This plan is designed for **desktop use plugged into mains power**.
-Using it on a laptop running on battery is not recommended as it maximizes power consumption at all times.

 ---